 Fold the cut piece of fabric in half, lining up the two short sides, with the wrong side of the fabric facing out.
 Press the folded edge with an iron, then place a handful of pins throughout the fabric to keep the two pieces together.

-Trim the salvage edge from the left side of the fabric then cut the fabric to a width of 13″.
+Trim the selvage edge from the left side of the fabric then cut the fabric to a width of 13″.

 Using your fabric measuring tape, mark two inches from the top (the side that is open) and place a pin through both pieces of fabric.